Tuesday, February 24, 2026

 Playing God or Playing Smart?
 The Ethics of CRISPR

 Should CRISPR be banned for use?
 In a piece from the Innovative Genomics Institute titled “CRISPR Ethics,” the institute outlines the major ethical questions surrounding CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) gene-editing technology.
 The article explains that CRISPR allows scientists to precisely modify DNA and holds great promise for treating genetic diseases.
 At the same time, it raises concerns about human germline editing, the possibility of “designer babies,” and the need for strong global oversight.
 At its core, CRISPR is a chemical system: the Cas9 enzyme catalyzes the hydrolysis of phosphodiester bonds in DNA, allowing scientists to break and reform covalent bonds in the genome.
-The discussion is framed partly in response to the 2018 case in China in which embryos were edited, prompting international debate and calls for tighter regulation.
+China is mentioned in the context of a major ethical controversy: it describes how, in November 2018, a Chinese scientist, He Jiankui, announced the birth of twin girls whose embryos he had edited with CRISPR (editing the CCR5 gene to purportedly protect them from HIV infection).
+This action sparked international outcry and condemnation because it violated widely-accepted ethical norms and lacked proper oversight, and He was later sentenced to three years in prison — an event that highlighted the need for clear guidelines and oversight on human embryo editing.

 CRISPR gene-editing systems function by directing Cas enzymes to a targeted location in the genome, where the enzymes make a precise cut in the DNA. https://www.livescience.com/58790-crispr-explained.html